Fuel Modification Project Continues

 The cliffs of Rose Valley are volcanic and the caves on the west side of the lake are thought to be large air bubbles in the lava.

-Dogs must be kept on a leash within park boundaries and owners should clean up after their pets.
+Dogs must be kept on a leash on trails and pathways within park boundaries unless otherwise designated and owners must clean up after their pets and properly dispose of waste.

 Motorized vehicles are not permitted on the trails.